 Prosecutors initially charged him with attempted murder and other offenses.
 However, a grand jury indicted him only on weapons charges, finding his actions justifiable based on his subjective belief of imminent danger.
 This case highlights the ‘reasonable belief’ standard, where the accused’s actions are judged based on their perception of the threat at that moment, even if that perception was incorrect.

-Strategy #3: The Defense of Property Claim
+Strategy #3: Claiming Self-Defense of Property

 Under certain circumstances, using force to protect one’s property from unlawful trespass or damage may be justified.
 However, it is crucial to remember that using deadly force is generally not permitted solely to defend property.
 It further strengthens the right to protect property, eliminating your duty to retreat before using force.